ElektraInitiative/libelektra/doc/API.md

 - The `user` tree

    Used to store user-specific configurations, like the personal settings of a user to certain programs.
-The user subtree will always be favoured if present (except for security concerns the user subtree may not be considered).
+The user subtree will always be favored if present (except for security concerns the user subtree may not be considered).

 - The `system` tree